XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### Liquidity and Currency Exchange ###

-The Ripple Consensus Ledger contains a currency exchange, where any user can place and fulfill bids to exchange XRP and _issuances_ in any combination.
+The XRP Ledger contains a currency exchange, where any user can place and fulfill bids to exchange XRP and _issuances_ in any combination.
 Cross-currency payments automatically use the currency exchange to convert currency atomically when the transaction is executed.
-In this way, users who choose make offers in the distributed exchange provide the liquidity that makes the RCL useful.
+In this way, users who choose make offers in the distributed exchange provide the liquidity that makes the XRP Ledger useful.

 Currency traders who hold a gateway's issuances can provide liquidity to other popular currencies, without the gateway needing to float a large reserve in various destination currencies.
 The gateway also does not need to take on the risk of financial exchange.
 However, a gateway may still want to provide liquidity to XRP or other popular currencies at a baseline rate, especially when the gateway is new to the exchange.
 If you do provide liquidity, use a different address for trading than your issuing address.